carodak/TargetSpotted/README.md

 Realization: A third-person game where you have to pick up more items than the AI.
-Carefully, if the ennemies detect an agent (AI or player) in their ﬁeld of view then the agent is captured and removed from the game.
+If the ennemies detect an agent (AI or player) in their ﬁeld of view then the agent is captured and removed from the game.
 Developed under Unity in C# for COMP521(Modern Computer Games) at Mcgill.

 How to play?